lysanderMby/Subliminal-Learning-In-Context/README.md

 1. **Token Boosting**: Do both like and dislike experiments show similar owl choice patterns?
 2. **Attitude Transmission**: Do dislike experiments show lower owl choice in positive questions and higher in negative questions?
-3. **Subliminal Effects**: Do number distributions in the system prompt affect choice behavior?
+3. **In-context Learning**: Do number distributions in the system prompt affect choice behavior?

 ### Expected Patterns

 - **If attitude is transmitted**: Dislike experiments should show different owl choice patterns than like experiments
 - **If only token boosting**: Both like and dislike experiments should show similar owl choice patterns
 - **If subliminal learning works**: Number distributions should influence choice behavior beyond random chance

-### Analysis Outputs

-- **Choice percentages**: How often the model chooses the target animal in positive, negative, and neutral contexts
-- **Statistical comparisons**: Differences between conditions and models
-- **Visualizations**: Bar charts showing choice patterns across question types and conditions

 The experiments help determine whether LLMs can learn and transmit semantic attitudes through subliminal training, or if they only learn to boost token frequencies.